mark-watson/haskell_book/manuscript/blackjack.md

 - handOver :: Table -> Bool.
 Determine if the current hand is over.
 - setPlayerPasses :: Table -> Table.
 Call this function when the payer passes.
 Other players and dealer are then played out automatically.

 The implementation in the file *Table.hs* is fairly simple, with the exception of the use of Haskell lenses to access nested data in the table type.
-I will discuss the use of lenses after the program listing, but: as you are reading the code look out for variables starting with the underscore character **\_** that alerts the *Lens* system that it should create data accessors for these variables:
+I will discuss the use of lenses after the program listing, but: as you are reading the code look out for variables starting with the underscore character **\_** that alerts the *Lens* system that it should create data accessors for these variables.

+This code defines a module named `Table` which provides data structures and functions to simulate a simplified table in a card game, potentially Blackjack.

+**Core Components**

+* **`Table` data type:**
+    - Represents the state of the table, storing information like:
+        - Number of players
+        - Chip stacks for each player
+        - Cards dealt to each player (including the dealer)
+        - Current player's bet
+        - Whether the user has passed their turn
+        - The remaining card deck

+* **Functions:**
+    - `createNewTable`: Creates a new table with the specified number of players and initial chip stacks.
+    - `resetTable`: Resets the table for a new round, clearing dealt cards and optionally changing the card deck.
+    - `setCardDeck`: Sets a new card deck for the table.
+    - `dealCards`: Deals cards to specified players.
+    - `initialDeal`: Performs the initial deal at the beginning of a round.
+    - `showTable`: Generates a string representation of the table's current state.
+    - `scoreHands`: Calculates and updates chip stacks based on player and dealer scores.
+    - `setPlayerBet`: Sets the current player's bet.
+    - `setPlayerPasses`: Simulates the player passing their turn, dealing additional cards to other players and the dealer.
+    - `changeChipStack`: Modifies a specific player's chip stack.
+    - `score`: Calculates the score of a player's hand.
+    - `dealCardToUser`: Deals a card to a specified player, with special handling for the user and dealer.
+    - `handOver`: Checks if the user has passed their turn.

+**Lenses**

+The code uses lenses (`makeLenses ''Table`) to provide convenient access and modification of the `Table` data type's fields.

+**Game Logic (Simplified)**

+* The code seems to implement a basic version of a card game where players and the dealer are dealt cards.
+* `scoreHands` calculates scores and updates chip stacks based on win/loss conditions.
+* `dealCardToUser` handles dealing cards, ensuring the dealer keeps drawing until their score is at least 17.
+* `setPlayerPasses` simulates the user passing, triggering the dealer and other players to finish their turns.

 {lang="haskell",linenos=on}
 ~~~~~~~